incogshift/notes/fund-elec-ii/t3-series-ac-circuits.md

 ### Series ac Circuits (Configurations)

-They behave like resistors in series.
+Impedances behave like resistors in series.
 $$Z_T = \sum Z_n$$

 Calculating in complex mode (recommended to use):